ietf-rats-wg/eat/draft-ietf-rats-eat.md

 For example, the data in the Location claim, {{location}}, may be modified to have a precision of a few kilometers rather than a few meters.

 When the Verifier is remote from the Relying Party, the Attestation Results must be protected for integrity, authenticity and possibly confidentiality.
-Often this will simply be https as per a normal web service, but COSE or JOSE may also be used.
+Often this will simply be HTTPS as per a normal web service, but COSE or JOSE may also be used.
 The details of this protection are beyond the scope of this document.